FriendsInGlobalHealth/fghextractor/README.md

 end.date.pattern=<end date patter>

-# Whether to drop the newly created database after backup
+# Whether to drop the newly created database after backup to sql dump file.
 drop.newDb.after=true

+# The batch sizes to optimize the procedure when the records to be copied are too many. (default is 20000)
+batch.size=20000

 # Application log level.
-(Currently the application is logging on console)
+(Currently the application is logging on console, default is trace)
 log.level=trace
 ```